FurkanAlpEsen/Flask-Track-Service/README.md

  Python Spotify Track Service

 ## About
-You can search by genre and artist name by accessing the Spotify service on the web platform.
+-You can search by genre and artist name by accessing the Spotify service on the web platform.
 Written with the 'Flask' library using the Python v3.9 programming language.
 Interfaces are made with HTML, CSS and JS.